-Distinguished and well-connected faculty members foster professional relationships between students and health care organizations in Washington, D.C., and around the world.
+- Distinguished and well-connected faculty members foster professional relationships between students and health care organizations in Washington, D.C., and around the world.
 Also, GW’s large and active alumni network encourages mentorships, networking opportunities and professional development after graduation.

-GRE scores are not required for admission.
+- GRE scores are not required for admission.
 Students must have at least three years of experience in health care, which prepares them to bring real health care challenges to the classroom, where they learn from and collaborate with fellow professionals.
 Graduates are eligible to sit for PMP® certification testing.

-The program is delivered online, which enables students to stay connected with their peers and engage with faculty no matter their location.
+- The program is delivered online, which enables students to stay connected with their peers and engage with faculty no matter their location.
 Students attend two hands-on immersions on the Washington, D.C., campus, and they complete community-related capstone research projects.

-A minimum of three years of clinical or administrative experience in the health care sector.
+- Applicants should have a minimum of three years of clinical or administrative experience in the health care sector.

-Two campus visits that take place on GW’s campus in Washington, D.C. are required.
+- Two campus visits that take place on GW’s campus in Washington, D.C. are required.